Best NBA Betting Promos & Apps: $4000+ in Bonuses for Monday NBA Odds from Top Betting Sites

 bet365 Bonus Code ROTOWIRE: NBA bettors can select one of the better welcome offers, the main "Bet $5, Get $150 in bonus bets" promo, you receive after registering with the bet365 bonus code ROTOWIRE.
 If you're located in Pennsylvania, grab an extra 50 bonus casino spins in addition to the Bet $5, Get $150 offer.

-DraftKings Promo Code: Signing up with the DraftKings promo code qualifies new customers for a Bet $5, Get $200 in bonus bets instantly offer.
-The bonus bets will be distributed as eight $25 bet credits, regardless of how your first bet of $5 or more fares.
+DraftKings Promo Code: Signing up with the DraftKings promo code qualifies new customers for a Bet $5, Get $150 in bonus bets instantly offer.
+The bonus bets will be distributed as six $25 bet credits, regardless of how your first bet of $5 or more fares.

 FanDuel Promo Code: Bet $5, Get $200 in Bonus Bets, with a win, with this sports betting bonus via the FanDuel promo code.
 You will get $200 in site credit to turn into as many bonus bets as you want.